How To Mix Resin: Step by Step

 1. Problem: Uneven Curing

 Troubleshooting Tip: Uneven curing can occur due to inaccurate measurements or incomplete mixing.
-To address this, ensure precise measurements of resin and hardener.
+To address this, use precise measurements of resin and hardener.
+Some are a 1:1 ratio and then other brands are 1:2 ratio.

 Stir thoroughly, paying extra attention to the edges and bottom of the mixing container.
 If needed, use a heat gun to gently warm the surface for a more consistent cure.